Learn about rice paper making in Cai Be

 Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories

-Stay: Seven Nights: Cruise the Mekong River aboard RV AmaLotusDaily :
+Stay: Seven Nights on the Mekong River, aboard APT’s RV AmaLotusDaily :

 Transfer to a small boat for a journey along the tiny tributaries that snake around the riverside town of Tan Chau.
 Cruise right past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
 Ride past shops, rice wine rooms and friendly locals eager to say hello.
 Later, step back in time during a visit to an evergreen island where you’ll experience authentic rural Mekong life.
 The remainder of today is left free for you to relax on board your luxurious river ship.
-This afternoon, perhaps take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out and you cross into Cambodia.
+This afternoon, perhaps take in a fruit-carving demonstration by one of the ship’s chefs.
 Alternatively, sit back and watch daily life unfold on the riverbanks before enjoying dinner later this evening.
 After entering Cambodia, your ship will continue to cruise overnight towards the Cambodian capital of Phnom Penh.Daily :

-Today you may enjoy a guided tour of the dazzling white and gold Royal Palace and Silver Pagoda, which is located on the south side of the palace complex and houses many national treasures.
-Alternatively, you may wish to discover some of Cambodia’s sobering history with a moving excursion to the infamous Killing Fields, before visiting the Tuol Sleng Genocide Museum, located on the site of the Khmer Rouge’s notorious Security Prison 21 (S-21).
+Perhaps enjoy a guided tour of the dazzling white and gold Royal Palace and Silver Pagoda, which is located on the south side of the palace complex and houses many national treasures.
+Alternatively, you may wish to discover some of Cambodia’s sobering history with a moving excursion to the infamous Killing Fields, before visiting the Tuol Sleng Genocide Museum which is located on the site of the Khmer Rouge’s notorious Security Prison 21 (S-21).
 Here, you’ll learn of the atrocities inflicted upon Cambodians during Pol Pot’s Khmer Rouge regime in the mid-to-late 1970s.
-Your other options are a visit to the National Museum of Cambodia or a guided city tour in a tuk tuk which takes is an exciting way to take in a range of city sights, including the Independence Monument and Wat Phnom, a sacred Buddhist pagoda.
+Your other options are a visit to the National Museum of Cambodia or a guided city tour in a tuk tuk which is an exciting way to take in a range of city sights, including the Independence Monument and Wat Phnom, a sacred Buddhist pagoda.

-Today you’ll step ashore at the port of Prek K’dam and travel by coach to Oudong, the fascinating royal capital of Cambodia from 1618 until 1866.
+Today you’ll step ashore and travel by coach to Oudong, the fascinating royal capital of Cambodia from 1618 until 1866.
 During your time here, you’ll call on a monastery for a Buddhist blessing experience with local monks.
 Afterwards, continue to the village of Kampong Tralach for a visit to the Wat Kampong Tralach Pleu pagoda.
 Then, take an exciting ox cart ride through the countryside, passing lush rice fields and smiling locals on your way back to your ship.
 Once aboard, enjoy a relaxing afternoon before dinner.Daily :

-Disembark your ship in Prek K’dam before transferring by coach to Siem Reap for your onward flight.Daily :
+Your journey comes to an end after breakfast.
+Disembark the ship in Prek K’dam and transfer to Siem Reap for your flight home.Daily :